 Applicants will have their eyesight tested at the medical assessment stage.
 You may be asked to go to an optician to have your eyes tested and the eyesight form filled in.
 Failure to pass this test will lead to rejection.

-If you have previously applied to join the police service and been unsuccessful, you must wait six months from your initial rejection before you can apply again.
+If you have previously applied to join the police service and been unsuccessful at Assessment Centre, you must wait six months from your initial rejection.
+Near miss candidates can reapply after three months.

 The need for the residency rule arises from the requirement to vet all applicants in an equitable manner.
 This is because the UK police service does not currently have any means of facilitating vetting enquiries overseas to the extent required for those who are resident in the UK.